Skip to footer content

 $vbLabelText $csharpLabel

-This pattern allows ASP.NET Core applications to generate PDF files efficiently without blocking threads, a massive improvement over older web technologies where file generation was often a cumbersome process.
-The byte array output works perfectly for API endpoints that need to return files directly to clients.
-For improved performance, consider using parallel processing for batch operations and memory streams to reduce disk I/O.
+This pattern allows ASP.NET Core applications to generate PDF files without blocking the thread pool.
+The byte array output works for API endpoints that return files directly to clients.
+For batch operations, consider parallel processing to render multiple documents concurrently and memory streams to reduce disk read/write overhead.

 What Are Best Practices for Handling Concurrent PDF Generation?